mariasihotang/Airline-satisfaction/README.md

 # AirlineSatisfaction
 This dataset is taken from : https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction

+ ## Background: An airline is for someone who wants to go to another city or another country.
+The most crucial factor for some people is comfort when traveling.
+Unfortunately, airline XYZ only received a customer satisfaction rating of about 50%.
+In order to raise consumer satisfaction from its current 50% level, we must identify the factors that contribute to this low level.

  ## Problem statement:
  1. This airline has a problem with satisfaction level, where the satisfaction level is only around 50%